Tom Buckmaster is our Attendance Officer. He works to improve attendance and follow up absences from school through home visits.

 If you have any concerns about your child’s attendance you can come and ask to speak to Tom, if he is not in school an appointment will be arranged for you.
 Otherwise you can contact Tom on 07886 413285 or email him at [email protected]

 As attendance is statutory, we all have a duty to ensure that children are in school every day (unless of course they are very ill).
-Melanie hopes to work with you in making this possible.
+Tom hopes to work with you in making this possible.
 Hopefully, by supporting families to ensure that children are attending school regularly, there will be fewer referrals to the Education Welfare.